eregon/game_of_life/README.md

 Note that to know if the cell-Objects are alive, you have to use == 0 or == 1, and this is not transitive (no 1 ==) because it would require a lot of monkey patching for a small gain.

+## Format

+`GameOfLife#load_pattern` accepts String separated by newlines, with alive being one of x,X,O and dead ' ' or '.'.
+Lines beginning with '!' are considered as comments.

+It should then support any plaintext pattern file from [ConwayLife.com](http://www.conwaylife.com).

 ## Hierarchy